rampaa/JL/README.md

 # JL
 JL is a program for looking up Japanese words and expressions.
-It can also be used for word/sentence mining.
 Inspired by [Nazeka](https://github.com/wareya/nazeka) and [Chiitrans Lite](https://github.com/alexbft/chiitrans).

 Download from the [releases page](https://github.com/rampaa/JL/releases).
 Prefer the x86 version for 50-80% less memory usage.